Hubie and Bertie: Development

 Bertie made a cameo in Odor-able Kitty.

 Trap Happy Porky (February 24, 1945) was their second appearance.
 Nameless, indistinguishable except for color, they appear only in the first act, stealing food from Porky in nightshirt and cap.
 They are silent except for a single "I'm only three and a half years old", and retreat when a cat shows up.

 Jones would repeat the theme of mind games several more times in his Hubie and Bertie shorts, as in their third cartoon, Roughly Squeaking on November 23, 1946.
 This time, Jones has the mice exploit a cat's stupidity by convincing him he is a lion and a dog is a moose he wants to eat.
 By the short's end, the cat thinks he is a lion, the dog believes he is a pelican, and a bystanding bird (driven mad from watching the two) has pulled his feathers out and imagines himself a Thanksgiving turkey.
-The mice are here voiced by Dick Nelson (Hubie) and Stan Freberg (Bertie).

 The short was followed by House Hunting Mice on September 6, 1947, where Hubie and Bertie run afoul of a housekeeping robot.

-In the next cartoon, Mouse Wreckers, and for the remainder of the series, Blanc and Freberg would handle the voices of Hubie and Bertie, respectively.
+In "The Aristo-Cat", writers Tedd Pierce and Michael Maltese provide the voices for Hubie and Bertie respectively.
+In "Trap-Happy Porky", Mel Blanc provided the voice for the duo's single line.
+For the rest of the Golden Age era cartoons, the voices of the duo are provided by Mel Blanc and Stan Freberg, with one exception, "Roughly Squeaking", where Dick Nelson provides the voice of Hubie opposite Stan Freberg as Bertie.

 Cat and mouse

 Jones introduced a permanent "antagonist" of sorts for the mice in Mouse Wreckers.
-The short was released in 1949 and was the first in which they are officially called "Hubie" and "Bertie".
+The short was released in 1949 and was the first in which they are officially billed as "Hubie" and "Bertie" on a title card.
 In the cartoon, the duo moves into a new home, only to discover that it is protected by champion mouser Claude Cat (the character's debut), voiced by Mel Blanc.
 The mice torment the cat both physically and mentally.
 The short was nominated for an Academy Award.

 The mice would antagonize Claude in two more films: The Hypo-Chondri-Cat, released in 1950, featured Hubie and Bertie making Claude think he is sick with various ailments and, ultimately, that he has died.
 In 1951's Cheese Chasers, however, Hubie and Bertie inadvertently torment Claude when, after going overboard on a cheese raid and getting sick of their favorite food, they decide to commit suicide by trying to get Claude to eat them, but Claude thinks that they are poisonous and refuses, deciding to commit suicide as well by getting a bulldog to attack him but the bulldog gets confused.

 After these seven cartoons, Jones retired Hubie and Bertie, but continued to use the characters (or mice resembling them) in cameo roles in other shorts whenever he needed a generic mouse for a gag, such as the unnamed mouse in Chow Hound, who resembles Bertie, or the "killer" mice in Scaredy Cat, who resemble Hubie.